How to watch NFL Draft 2020: TV, live stream online without cable, times

 Full NFL Draft Order

-See where each team is picking in Rounds 1 through 7 by clicking here.
+Click here to see where each team is picking in Rounds 1 through 7.
 Plus, check out Chris Simms’ mock draft.

 2020 NFL Draft Schedule